Amacalago/MarblingSimulation/README.md

 Last updated: May 2024

-INSTRUCTIONS: \n
+INSTRUCTIONS:
-click to add ink [D]rop or [V]ortex\n press V for vortex mode\n press D for drop mode\n drag and release mouse to tine\n press BACKSPACE to clear board\n
+click to add ink [D]rop or [V]ortex press V for vortex mode press D for drop mode drag and release mouse to tine press BACKSPACE to clear board